WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

   run a TLS server for their origin.

 Exchange (noun)
+: An HTTP request URL, content negotiation information, and an HTTP response.
-: An HTTP request/response pair.
-This can either be a request from a client and the matching response from a server or the request in a PUSH_PROMISE and its matching response stream.
-Defined by Section 8 of {{!RFC7540}}.
+  This can be encoded into a request message from a client with its matching response from a server, into the request in a PUSH_PROMISE with its matching response stream, or into the dedicated format in
+  {{application-signed-exchange}}, which uses {{?I-D.ietf-httpbis-variants}} to encode the content negotiation information.
+This is not quite the same meaning as defined by Section 8 of {{?RFC7540}}, which assumes the content negotiation information is embedded into HTTP request headers.

 Intermediate
 : An entity that fetches signed HTTP exchanges from a publisher or another